timangus/timangus.github.io/_posts/2023-11-04-dial-test-indicator-holder.md

 title:  "DTI Collet Holder"
 date:   2023-11-04 12:00:00 +0100
 cover-img: "/assets/milling/dti-holder-2.jpg"
-tags: workshop cnc milling machining
+tags: workshop cnc milling machining retrofit
 ---
 Sometimes when CNC machining it makes sense for the program zero to be directly on some existing circular feature.
 To measure this position you need to be able to hold a dial test indicator concentric with the spindle, using some kind of holder.